pikanji/gas-gsheet-select-to-csv/PRD.md

 - Remove any emply rows.
 - Let the user download the CSV file automatically after the data is ready.
 - If the cell contains double quoation, escape it.
+- Use the values in the first row to map the column to the fields of Anki cards.